Welcome to Year 4

 Class Teacher: Miss Wainwright

-Teaching assistant: Mrs Brooks
+Teaching assistant: Miss Marsh

 A very warm welcome to Year 4 children, parents and carers.
 I am delighted to be teaching Year 4 this year as there are so many exciting learning opportunities and experiences ahead.
 After speaking to the children, I know they are very excited about swimming lessons!
 I look forward to seeing each an every child grow and achieve their potential.